kshvmdn/messengerbot/README.md

 The bot should be running.
 Add _it_ to your group chat and you're ready!

 #### Contribute
 Feel free to [make a pull request](https://github.com/kshvmdn/messengerbot/pulls) or [open an issue](https://github.com/kshvmdn/messengerbot/issues)!
+All contributions are welcome.